echolevel/echolevel.github.io/about.md

 #### Background

-Coming from a family of musicians and continuing a lineage of Irish traditional fiddle playing from the age of 6, I also learned classical violin and piano before teaching myself various other instruments in my teens and beyond - guitar, bass, flute, English and Anglo concertina, bouzouki and banjo.
+Coming from a family of musicians and continuing a lineage of Irish traditional fiddle playing from a young age, I also learned classical violin and piano before teaching myself various other instruments in my teens and beyond - guitar, bass, flute, English and Anglo concertina, bouzouki and banjo.
 Since then I've been performing, recording and composing professionally as well as producing <a href="https://syphus-mods.github.io">8-bit/chiptune music in the demoscene under the name Syphus since the early 1990s</a>.
 In the 2000s when chipmusic finally became cool enough